nikic/scalar_objects/README.md

-Add support for method calls on primitve types in PHP
+Add support for method calls on primitive types in PHP
 =====================================================

 This extension implements the ability to register a class that handles the